FrankHB/pl-docs/en-US/calling-for-language-features.md

 Approved and proposed design choices are organized as the following "Outline" clause.
 Main highlights (pros) of a design choice as short phrases may be listed in lists, following the subclause title or the introduction paragraph.

 For the purpose of feasibility, concrete languages may be illustrated.
-They are also used as proof-of-concept resources about technical difficulties and reasonability of the design, which would not be exhaustive here.
+They are also used as proof-of-concept resources about technical difficulties and reasonability of the design, which might not be exhaustive.

 The features are about the design of languages which can be *implementable*.
 This does not mean that such languages should already have actual implemenations.
 Nothing beyond specifications are assumed here except illustrations to prove implementation feasibility.